Jhanez27/PsycheTCM/Movement Testing/MOV-0007_movement_stop_dialogue_testing.md

 **Preconditions:**

 - The player is in a map, playing as a character of a story.
-- A Dialogue interaction is currently active.
+- A Dialogue interaction is active.

 Scenario 1